I tried matching once the beats of my heart

 Klamath, Praise Song

-It is difficult to undo our own damage, and to recall to our presence that which we have asked to leave. – Annie Dillard
+and to recall to our presence that which we have asked to leave. – Annie Dillard

 I dream up the meadow deer come running like rain in the beginning—one, two, three, four.
 Now a thousand more.
 Hooves hammering at the mountain.
 Shoulders slick with froth & mange.
 Great snorts of lung-wheezed blood.